tesselode/nata/readme.md

 ### Defining systems
 Systems are objects that act on a certain subset of the entity pool.
 The entities that a system acts on is determined by its filter, and the system performs actions when `pool.process` or `pool.trigger` are called.

-When a pool is created, an "instance" of each system is created.
-Each instance has access to itself and to its own filtered entity pool.

 Systems are defined by a table such as this one:
 ```lua